cuthbertLab/jsonpickleJS/README.md

 Javascript reinterpretation of Python jsonpickle to allow reading and (to a lesser extent) writing JSON objects

-Copyright (c) 2014 Michael Scott Cuthbert and cuthbertLab.
+Copyright © 2014-25 Michael Scott Asato Cuthbert.
 Released under the BSD (3-clause) license.
 See LICENSE.

 Python to Javascript and Back